 1640.4.
 Alternative Programs Certifying Competence in Significant Core Concepts.

-(a) The Board, at its discretion, may recognize one or more independent educational programs to serve as an equivalent alternative for satisfying the requirement in Section 1640.3(b) that an applicant demonstrate professional competence in the significant core concepts in the subjects identified in that section.
+(a) The Board may recognize one or more educational programs administered by a professional society or public agency to serve as an equivalent alternative for satisfying the requirement in Section 1640.3(b) that an applicant demonstrate professional competence in the significant core concepts in the subjects identified in section 1640.3(a).
 A recognized program may be referred to as an Apprentice Professional Forester Program.
-An applicant who otherwise meets the criteria for licensure and who successfully completes a recognized educational program described in this section shall be eligible for a license upon successful completion of the abbreviated examination described in Section 1640.3(b).
+An applicant who otherwise meets the criteria for licensure and who successfully completes a recognized educational program described in this section shall be eligible for a license upon successful completion of the alternative examination described in Section 1640.3(b).

-(b) (1) A professional society or public agency may apply for Board recognition of the entity’s independent educational program as satisfying the requirement that an applicant demonstrate professional competence in the understanding of significant core concepts in the subjects identified in Section 1640.3.
-The entity shall submit its program to the Board for evaluation, including information about eligibility requirements, curriculum content, requirements for successful completion of the program, and process by which the committee and Board may confirm that an applicant has completed the program.
+(b) (1) A professional society or public agency may apply for Board recognition of the entity’s educational program as satisfying the requirement that an applicant demonstrate professional competence in the understanding of significant core concepts in the subjects identified in Section 1640.3(a).
+The entity shall submit its educational program to the Board for evaluation, including information about, curriculum content and the process used by the entity to determine an applicant’s successful completion of the program.

-(2) An independent educational program shall be eligible for recognition only if all instruction is provided by an RPF or is under the supervision of an RPF.
+(2) An educational program shall be eligible for recognition only if all instruction is provided by an RPF or Supervised Designee.

-(3) The Board shall not recognize an independent educational program unless it determines that the program protects the public interest by ensuring that participants who successfully complete the program have an understanding of the significant core concepts in the subjects identified in Section 1640.3(a) that is equal to or greater than what the Board expects an applicant to demonstrate in order to pass that portion of the comprehensive exam described in Section 1640.3(b).
+(3) The Board shall not recognize an educational program unless it determines that the program protects the public interest by ensuring that participants who successfully complete the educational program have an understanding of the significant core concepts in the subjects identified in Section 1640.3(a) that is equal to or greater than what the Board expects an applicant to demonstrate in order to pass that portion of the standard exam described in Section 1640.3(b).

-(4) The entity administering a recognized independent educational program shall notify and obtain committee approval of any changes to the program prior to implementation.
-Any significant proposed changes to the program shall be approved by the Board.
+(4) The entity administering a recognized educational program shall notify and obtain committee approval of any changes to curriculum content prior to implementation.
+Any changes to the process used by the entity to determine the applicant’s successful completion of the program shall be approved by the Board prior to implementation.

-(5) On or before [DATE] of each year, the entity administering a recognized independent educational program shall submit a report to the Executive Officer of Forester Licensing describing the program’s accomplishments for the previous calendar year.
-The report shall include information regarding the number individuals who apply to the program, the number of individuals accepted into the program, the number of accepted participants who successfully complete the program, a summary of reasons any individuals failed to complete the program and copies of any examinations or other criteria used by the entity to determine that a participant has successfully completed the program.
+(5) On or before [DATE] of each year, the entity administering a recognized educational program shall submit a report to the Executive Officer of Forester Licensing describing the program’s accomplishments for the previous calendar year including, but not limited to: a list of the individuals that successfully completed the educational program, information regarding the number individuals who apply to the program, the number of individuals accepted into the program, the number of accepted participants who successfully complete the program, a summary of reasons any individuals failed to complete the program and copies of any examinations or other criteria used by the entity to determine that a participant has successfully completed the program.

 (6) The Board may review a recognized educational program from time to time to evaluate whether the program continues to meet the criteria for recognition.
-The Board may rescind recognition of an independent educational program at any time if it determines the program no longer complies with the requirements of this section or protects the public interest, or both.
+The Board may rescind recognition of an educational program at any time if it determines the program no longer complies with the requirements of this section or protects the public interest, or both.

-(c) The Board shall publish a list of independent educational programs recognized pursuant to this section on its website.
+(c) The Board shall publish a list of educational programs recognized pursuant to this section on its website.